 - 5.57 The assessment we undertake in the cost control is to find out if forecast costs are expected to be incurred economically and efficiently and provide value to consumers.
 There are certain types of criteria we will apply when reaching this decision.
-Some of them are: - a) That evidence should be provided and clearly linked to explanation for newly proposed costs or variations from previously approved costs - b) That benchmarking evidence is robust - c) That the Licensee must provide evidence it is delivering value for money, for example by demonstrating savings achieved - Robust evidence of how the Licensee has taken customer and Customer Challenge Group views into account - e) There are clear controls, governance and processes in place - f) That forecast costs align with independent bottom-up assessment of costs - 5.58 These criteria are not exhaustive, and we may expand the criteria we apply as appropriate.
+Some of them are: - a) That evidence should be provided and clearly linked to explanation for newly proposed costs or variations from previously approved costs - b) That benchmarking evidence is robust - c) That the Licensee must provide evidence it is delivering value for money, for example by demonstrating savings achieved through challenging External Service Providers or implementing lessons learned from previous programmes - Robust evidence of how the Licensee has taken customer and Customer Challenge Group views into account - e) There are clear controls, governance and processes in place

+- f) That forecast costs align with independent bottom-up assessment of costs - 5.58 These criteria are not exhaustive, and we may expand the criteria we apply as appropriate.